ragibson/MedUCate/README.md

 to "Best latency".

+To reduce some artifacting on specific game textures, uncheck

+    Image > Import Settings > Generate Mip Maps

+and alter the "Filter Mode" settings as desired.

 <a name = "Networking"></a>
 ## Networking Setup
 Instructions for setting up the game's networking can be found [here](Networking/README.md).